Back to Whitepapers

 At 512 concurrent sessions, a compliance analyst on the MI300X waits over 17 seconds before seeing the first token of a response.
 On the MI355X, the same analyst receives the first token in under 4 seconds.
 For interactive compliance review workflows where analysts process hundreds of documents per shift, this difference compounds into hours of recovered productivity across a team.

 For any FSI production system requiring both high concurrency and guaranteed per-token latency, the combination of TPOT and TTFT data, measured on a single Dell PowerEdge XE9785L, is unambiguous.
 The MI355X holds the 100ms TPOT SLA at 64x more concurrent sessions while also delivering first-token responses 3.6x to 4.7x faster.
-These characteristics determine whether a compliance system can operate as an interactive tool or only as a batch processor.

 GPU Efficiency: Tokens per Watt at Scale

 On the Dell PowerEdge XE9785L, GPU efficiency at low to moderate concurrency is broadly comparable between the MI355X and MI300X.
 The decisive difference emerges at high concurrency, where the MI300X throughput plateaus but its GPU power consumption remains elevated.
-The MI355X continues scaling throughput while power grows modestly, delivering 2.2x more tokens per GPU watt at 8,192 concurrent on the 128/128 workload.
+The MI355X continues scaling throughput while power grows modestly, delivering 2.2x more tokens per GPU watt at 8,192 concurrently on the 128/128 workload.

 Figure 11 | Tokens-Per-GPU-Watt Scaling: 128/128 Short-Form Workload